Hardcat ROI – Throughout The Full Life Cycle Of Assets

-Real-time asset knowledge means you have an accurate, documented asset register which can ensure you are only paying insurance premiums on assets that you have and can present evidence of where your true risk profile sits.
-Our customers report premium savings of up to 30 per cent by having orderly asset data.
-Hardcat can also track all financial reporting on assets to ensure that you are getting full value from depreciation allowances.
+An accurate asset register can ensure you are only paying insurance premiums on assets that you physcially have, and can present evidence of where your true risk profile sits.
+Our customers report premium savings of up to 30 per cent by having accurate asset data.
+Hardcat software can also track all financial reporting on assets to ensure that you are getting full value from depreciation allowances.

 Prevention of expensive unpredicted maintenance

-Further savings are also realised in the reduction in reactive maintenance through better proactive asset management.
+Further savings are also realised in the reduction in reactive maintenance, through better preventative asset management.
 Reactive maintenance associated with equipment breakdown is conservatively estimated to be four times the total cost of preventive maintenance.

-Tracking all repair and maintenance while proactively generating mobile work orders (that can be accessed via a mobile device such as a smartphone) keep assets in prime condition, improves utilisation and extends the lifespan of critical equipment.
+Tracking all repairs and maintenance, while proactively generating work orders (that can be accessed via a mobile device such as a smartphone) keeps assets in prime condition, improves utilisation and extends the lifespan of critical equipment.

 This, in turn, reduces the risks of asset failure having an impact on business continuity and accelerates recovery in disaster management.
-Hardcat Users can forecast preventive maintenance, meet compliance obligations and track incremental maintenance costs for true and accurate reporting.
+Hardcat software users can forecast maintenance, produce work orders for engineers, meet compliance obligations and track incremental maintenance costs for true and accurate reporting.

 Integration of business tools and processes

-Integrating Hardcat’s stock, maintenance, service desk/help desk, purchasing and depreciation modules, allows organisations to keep the right level of spare parts for likely maintenance requirements and reduce the productivity losses of equipment failure.
+Integrating Hardcat’s stock/inventory, maintenance, service desk/help desk, purchasing and depreciation modules, allows organisations to keep the right level of parts and inventory for likely maintenance requirements and reduce the productivity losses of equipment failure.